 The Glynwood Institute works to shift the U.S. food supply to regional sustainable practices by raising public awareness through special projects and events, and by partnering with select groups to develop strategic marketing initiatives.
 Over the summer of 2012, CEEDS collaborated with Virginia Kasinski, director of Community-Based Programs for the Glynwood Institue and colleagues from Williams and Vassar Colleges and the Culinary Institute of America to plan an experiential fall weekend for students to explore regional food systems.

-In September, Paul Wetzel, co-director of the environmental concentration in sustainable food, travelled with students Nichole Calero '13, Eva McNamara '13, Gayelan Tietje-Ulrich '13, Julia Jones '14, Maya Kutz '15 and Flo MacGregor AC, as well as Fran Volkmann (professor emerita of psychology/Keep Farming Northampton community leader), to Glynwood Institute, a 225-acre farm in Cold Springs, NY.
+In September 2012, Paul Wetzel, co-director of the environmental concentration in sustainable food, travelled with students Nichole Calero '13, Eva McNamara '13, Gayelan Tietje-Ulrich '13, Julia Jones '14, Maya Kutz '15 and Flo MacGregor AC, as well as Fran Volkmann (professor emerita of psychology/Keep Farming Northampton community leader), to Glynwood Institute, a 225-acre farm in Cold Springs, NY.
 There they participated in an interactive farm and community connection workshop over a weekend.
 Students from the Culinary Institute of America, as well as Smith, Vassar and Williams Colleges toured the working farm at Glynwood, talked with local leaders in the regional food system and ended with a role-playing exercise.
-In a beautiful setting, students met peers from other institutions who were equally committed to food system issues.
+The experience provided a great way for Smith students to meet peers from other institutions who are equally committed to food system issues.

-Over the summer of 2012 Reid Bertone-Johnson, staff at CEEDS coordinated and co-led the Field Studies for Sustainable Futures program part of the Summer at Smith program for high school girls.
+Over the summer of 2012, CEEDS staff member Reid Bertone-Johnson coordinated and co-led the Field Studies for Sustainable Futures program part of the Summer at Smith program for high school girls.
 The Field Studies for Sustainable Futures program afforded students the opportunity to explore the New England landscape, including hiking at local preserves, a night of camping at Smith's field station, a zip-line canopy tour, as well as time to enjoy the Smith campus and its surroundings: the botanic garden, the campus arboretum, the Mill River and Paradise Pond.

-In addition to Reid Bertone-Johnson, the program was guided by Leslie King, associate professor of sociology and the environmental science and policy program (ES&P); Julie Busa, lecturer in the ES&P program; and Candace Salyers, lecturer in dance.
+Reid co-led the summer program with Leslie King, associate professor of sociology; Julianne Busa, lecturer in the Environmental Science and Policy program; and Candace Salyers, lecturer in dance.

-Joanne Benkley, assistant director and program coordinator of CEEDS, worked with Gaby Immerman, laboratory instructor in biological sciences; Lilly Lombard of Grow Food Northampton (GFN); and Valerie Schumacher in Student Financial Services to establish a new off-campus work-study position for Smith students with GFN.
-Alana McGillis '15 recently started work in the new position, which will be administered by CEEDS.
+Joanne Benkley, assistant director of CEEDS, worked with Gaby Immerman, laboratory instructor in biological sciences; Lilly Lombard of Grow Food Northampton (GFN); and Valerie Schumacher in Student Financial Services to establish a new off-campus work-study position for Smith students with GFN.
+The new position, which is administered by CEEDS, continues to expand and is now entering its third year.

 The Mill River Greenway Initiative is a working group of local citizens who aim to protect the Mill River watershed, preserve its cultural artifacts, enhance its biological health and encourage recreational activity.
 Their goal is to design and create a greenway along the river.